 Experienced Nursing Home Abuse Lawyer

-If you suspect that a family member has been harmed because of nursing home malpractice or nursing home abuse, don’t wait to take action.
+If you suspect that a family member has been harmed because of nursing home malpractice or nursing home abuse, don’t wait to take action with a nursing home lawyer in Philadelphia, PA.
 Your loved one’s health and safety may depend on it.
 A nursing home injury lawyer can investigate the care provided to your parent or loved one and take legal action to hold the nursing home facility accountable.
 In many cases, the investigation will include interviewing witnesses, sorting through voluminous medical records and consulting with expert nursing home administrators and medical doctors.

 Nursing home attorney, Brent Wieand, has significant experience handling nursing home injury and wrongful death claims.
 If you have questions or would like to discuss a nursing home claim, call attorney Wieand at 1(800) 418-5206.
 He offers a free legal consultation and works on a contingency fee.
 This means you will never owe costs or fees unless he recovers an award or settlement.

-Attorney Wieand’s law office is located in Philadelphia, Pennsyvlania.
+Attorney Wieand’s PA nursing home law firm is located in Philadelphia, Pennsyvlania.
 He is proud to represent clients in nursing home injury and wrongful death cases throughout Pennsylvania and New Jersey.
 Don’t be a victim twice, if you suspect nursing home malpractice call attorney Wieand today.